outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 In anticipation of my 1-year sabbatical (\*gloat\*), I have used this summer for an extended vacation from everything linguistics and academia.
 Well, not quite, there was something fun I did that is sort of related to linguistics, but more on that in an upcoming post.
 Anyway, this loyal reader knows how to reel me back in: a LaTeX question!
-More precisely, the best way to typeset a vowel chart in tikz.
+More precisely, the best way to typeset a vowel chart in tikz, which is the standard solution for graphics in LaTeX nowadays.
 Challenge accepted.
 <!-- END_SUMMARY_BLOCK -->